 Rinsing your hair with cold water will lead to even more shine but that’s not mandatory.
 Skip conditioner.
 Rinse well.

-As a reminder, of course you could always just buy the dpHUE product (or this one from Redken which I haven’t tried but love the brand), but this is so easy and inexpensive to make on your own that I don’t really see the point!
+As a reminder, of course you could always just buy the dpHUE apple cider vinegar rinse product (or this one from Pureology which I have not tried but love the brand), but this is so easy and inexpensive to make on your own that I don’t really see the point!